otriscon/llm-structured-output/README.md

 First, think through the task step by step, and then output a JSON object wrapped between the lines ```json and ```.
 ```

+In our OpenAI-compatible server example, when the request specifies `tool_calls` or a
+legacy `function_call`, we automatically prepend a system message to the prompt with
+the schema and instructions for the LLM to use the tools provided.
+If your prompt already
+includes these instructions (because e.g. you want to customize them), this can be disabled
+with a non-standard option in the request payload: `"tool_options": { "no_prompt_steering": true }`

 ## Testing

 The library has been tested with the following datasets: